patrickbucher/daily-haskell/diary.md

+# Day 17 (Su, 2025-08-24)

+I worked through the exercises of chapter 8.
+Especially the last one was quite hard, so I looked up a solution from earlier.
+It's exactly the initial idea that I had: dumb but effective.
+Anyway, onwards to chaper 9 (tomorrow)!

 # Day 16 (Sa, 2025-08-23)

 Little time today; I just managed to finish up the tautology checker, which required some modifications to the existing `find` function.
 In the evening, I also worked through the abstract machien example.
 I leave the exercises for tomorrow.